-Whether you need emergency housing or want to buy your own place, it's important to find somewhere that suits your needs.
+Whether you need emergency housing, a council or housing association place or want to buy your own home, it's important to find somewhere that suits your needs.
 You also need to understand the rights each option would give you.

 You need to be realistic about what you can afford and what is available.
 You may not find what you want within your budget.
 If you need help finding somewhere, use our directory to contact an adviser or download our free housing advice booklet Finding a place to live.

 For information on renting from a private landlord, see the section on private renting.

 You can apply for council housing through your local council, although there is often a long waiting list.
 Check if you're eligible for council housing in your area

 If you want to get a housing association place, you will have to apply to go on a waiting list.